 Once that's done, the mesh and textures live on Roblox's CDN and survive any reload.

 Important warning: never call MeshPart:ApplyMesh(AssetService:CreateMeshPartAsync(...)) on Cube 3D output.
 It overwrites the part's TextureContent with the empty content of the freshly-created MeshPart and wipes your textures.
-The correct approach is reassigning MeshContent directly, not calling ApplyMesh.
+Reassign MeshContent directly instead.

-If you're using Revix, all of this happens automatically — the plugin uploads meshes and textures as real assets the moment generation completes, and stamps your model with a GenerationPersisted BoolValue so you know it survived.
+If you're using Revix, this happens automatically — the plugin uploads meshes and textures as real assets when generation completes, and marks the model so you can tell it persisted.

 Step 4: Iterate